foerstner-lab/COVERnant/README.md

 # COVERnant

-A tool to generate and manipulate coverage plots of high-throughput sequencing data.
+COVERnant is a tool for the generation and manipulation of coverage files (currently in wiggle format) of high-throughput sequencing data.

+The tool is currently in an **early development stage**.

+COVERnant has several subcommands as its command line help shows:

 ```
+$ covernant
 usage: covernant [-h] [--version] {ratio,extract,plot_matrix,bed_to_wig} ...

 positional arguments: